• Skip to primary navigation

 Jump to Recipe

 crema pasticcera, italian pastry cream in a cup.
+Image with text for Pinterest.

 Jump to:

-• RECIPE FAQs
+• Recipe FAQs

 crema pasticcera ingredients: milk, cornstarch, yolks, sugar, vanilla bean.

-• Milk: you need fresh full fat milk for the best texture, avoid part-skim or skimmed milk.
+• Milk: You need fresh full fat milk for the best texture, avoid part-skim or skimmed milk.

 • Egg yolks: I use medium sized free-range eggs.